day-garwood/NVDA-GoldWave/readme.md

 For more information about GoldWave and keyboard commands, refer to GoldWave Manual.

-Note: GoldWave 6 or later is required.
+Note: GoldWave 6 or later and Windows 10 or later is required.

 ## Version 22.03